-I am an independent researcher, and founder of eOceans.co.
+I am a marine researcher and founder of eOceans.

 I am particularly interested in describing spatial and temporal distributions of marine animal populations, especially sharks and rays in areas that lack data.
 By linking these observations with other sources of data, I aim to understand human use patterns, threats and conservation needs.
 I'm also very interested in evaluating the success of different conservation strategies.